marcellanz/go-21876/README.md

 I was able to reproduce the issue on "go version go1.11.5 darwin/amd64" with the *.jar file and ruby code provided to this issue.

-Also, I was able to create a similar zip file using _ZIP(1L)_ on MacOS that behaved similarly with the ruby script provided and then processed with the go code of this issue.
+Also, I was able to create a similar zip file using _ZIP(1L)_ on macOS that behaved similarly with the ruby script provided and then processed with the go code of this issue.

 (I extracted both the go and ruby code here [\[0\]](https://github.com/marcellanz/go-21876) together with a test to reproduce the issue and a fix for it)